 I’ll give you an example.
-My dad was a high school coach, and so he was my first coach when I was growing up.
+My dad was a high school coach, so he was my first coach when I was growing up.
 I don’t remember a lot of shooting technique teaching from him, but I can vaguely remember being taught by someone that you need your right foot forward when you shoot.
-When I got to be about 15 years old, I met my current mentor, and he explained that her prefers players to have their feet more level, or with no stagger.
+When I got to be about 15 years old, I met my current mentor, and he explained that he prefers players to have their feet more level, or with no stagger.
 He went on to explain the reasoning to me and it made a lot of sense.
 To me, this was a revolutionary idea.

 I do a 5 minute bit on this very point at my shooting clinics that I run.
-I ask the players, usually ranging in age from 11-15 to raise their hands if they were told to get their right foot forward as a right handed shooter.
-Typically about half the players raise their hands.
+I ask the players, usually ranging in age from 11-15 to raise their hands if they were told to get their right foot forward as a right-handed shooter.
+Typically about half of the players raise their hands.

 So let’s now get to what I would recommend.

-First, I want you to understand WHY, before we even talk about WHAT.
-My goal for a player’s legs is to push evenly, so that the power generated by their legs pushes them (as much as possible) straight up in the air.
-If a player can push evenly with their legs, their centre of gravity has a much better chance of lifting straight up in the air than if the player pushes more with one leg than the other.
+My goal is for a player’s legs is to push evenly.
+Then the power generated by their legs pushes them (as much as possible) straight up in the air.
+If a player can push evenly with their legs, their center of gravity has a much better chance of lifting straight up in the air than if the player pushes more with one leg than the other.
 While it may not be possible to do this EXACTLY, this is my ultimate goal.

 It’s simple logic – if their legs are in the same position as each other, it is going to be much easier to push evenly.
-If the legs are in dramatically different positions, the legs stand a much greater chance of pushing differently, causing the centre of gravity to move left or right while lifting.
+If the legs are in dramatically different positions, the legs stand a much greater chance of pushing differently, causing the center of gravity to move left or right while lifting.

-Please don’t feel like you have to get a ruler, protractor and abacus out (I know an abacus wouldn’t help, it just makes me laugh to say it) in order to measure.
-If you see one leg in a position to push forward, while other leg is in a position to push UP, we might be in trouble.
+Please don’t feel like you have to get a ruler, protractor, and abacus out (I know an abacus wouldn’t help, it just makes me laugh to say it) in order to measure.
+If you see one leg in a position to push forward, while the other leg is in a position to push up, we might be in trouble.
 If they are both pushing up fairly evenly while pointed at the rim, then we are probably in good shape.